Mangaljyotijena/Mangaljyotijena/README.md

 ---

 ### 📌 GitHub Profile Info

-**Mangaljyotijena/Mangaljyotijena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on:
   A modular data connector app with ER diagram visualization and secure login.